 We now proceed to prove tightness of the fluctuation dynamics and continuity of the limit using the moment estimates from the previous section.
-To this end, we consider probability measures $\Q^{(n)},\ n\in\N,$ on the pathspace $D([0,T], \R\times L^2(\R))$ with canonical process denoted by $Z=(Z^B, Z^u)$, such that for all $n\in\N$,
+To this end, we consider probability measures $\Q^{(n)},\ n\in\N,$ on the path space $D([0,T], \R\times L^2(\R))$ with canonical process denoted by $Z=(Z^B, Z^u)$, such that for all $n\in\N$,

 \begin{proposition} The sequence $\Q^{(n)}$ is tight in $D([0,T], \R\times H^{-4}(U))$ and each limiting measure $\Q^*$ is supported on $C([0,T], \R\times H^{-5}(U))$. \end{proposition}

 \begin{proof}